 In addition to the operations of the Hotel, the Company also generates income from the ownership, management and, when appropriate, sale of real estate.
 Properties include seventeen apartment complexes, two commercial real estate properties and two single-family houses.
 The properties are located throughout the United States, but are concentrated in Texas and Southern California.
 The Company also has investments in unimproved real property.
-All of the Company's residential rental properties in California are managed by professional third party property management companies and the rental properties outside of California are managed by the Company.
-The commercial real estate in California is also managed by the Company.
+All of the Company's operating real estate properties are managed by professional third party property management companies.